Who are the Indy SurviveOars?

 Indy SurviveOars is a 501 c 3 tax exempt non-profit organization that is run by volunteers.

 We are a group of dedicated breast cancer survivors and others committed to the cause of breast cancer who have introduced dragon boat racing to Indiana.
 Our name, Indy SurviveOars reflects our hometown connection, our breast cancer survivorship and our homage to the steer oarsperson who guides the dragon boat on its course.
 The breast cancer survivors train to paddle together, support each other, learn from one another and overcome fear.

 What is the purpose of Indy SurviveOars?

-Our mission is to help provide breast cancer survivors with a strong message of hope, inspiration and encouragement.
+Indy SurviveOars, through the sport of Dragon boat racing, offers hope, inspiration and camaraderie to Breast Cancer survivors focusing on health and physical activity.
 This mission is manifested through the development of our own dragon boat team, which is estimated to be the 50th breast cancer team to launch in the U.S.

 Why dragon boat racing?

 Don McKenzie, MD, a sports medicine physician at the University of British Columbia, launched Abreast in a Boat in 1996 to test the myth that repetitive upper body exercise in women treated for breast cancer encourages lymphedema.
 He believed that following a special exercise and training program would not increase the risk, but would actually improve quality of life.
 Dr. McKenzie's theory proved correct.
 Since '1996, hundreds of breast cancer survivors across the world have formed dragon boat teams and are paddling and racing regularly, promoting good health and fun.
 An emerging body of research suggests physical activity not only has a positive effect on quality of life following a diagnosis of cancer, but it may also improve survival.